Cheesenose/notes-hsc-chemistry/assessing-sources.rst

 * mention variables being controlled
 * only ONE variable should be changed, and its effect on ONE dependent variable
+* state how errors (e.g. friction in a pendulum swing gravity experiment) have been minimised (or not)

 Precision
 ^^^^^^^^^